sayeemabdullah/CSS-Cribsheet/README.md

 ## Universal Selector

-If we want to make all the elements into a specific style we use `*` as follows:
+If we want to make all the element types into a specific style we use `*` as follows:

  ``` css
 * {